siong1987/css_validator/README.md

 # CSS Validator

-This uses the `csslint.js` with `js.jar` from [CSSLint](https://github.com/CSSLint/csslint) to validate CSS in ActiveModel.
+This uses the `csslint-node.js` from [CSSLint](https://github.com/CSSLint/csslint) to validate CSS in ActiveModel.
-So, your system requires `java` to use this gem.
-And, it also works fine on Heroku.
+So, your system requires `node.js` to use this gem.
+It should work fine on Heroku.

 ## Usage